Self-Destructing Models: Increasing the Costs of Harmful Dual Uses of Foundation Models: Experiments

 \section{Experiments}

-The goal of our experiments is to assess the ability of MLAC and several simple baselines to reduce the few-shot performance improvement of a pre-trained FM.\footnote{Code is available at \url{https://github.com/Breakend/SelfDestructingModels}.}
+The goal of our experiments is to assess the ability of MLAC and several simple baselines to reduce the few-shot performance improvement of a pre-trained FM.\footnote{Code is available at \href{https://github.com/Breakend/SelfDestructingModels}{https://github.com/Breakend/SelfDestructingModels}.}